quantum9Innovation/axiom/content/posts/pythagorean.md

 $$ (A, B, C) = (ad, bc, bd) $$

+Thus, there is a direct correspondence between rational points on the unit circle and Pythagorean triples.
+Finding one gives us the other.
+In other words, our question is no longer "find all Pythagorean triples" but instead "find all rational points on the unit circle."

 ## Rational Points on a Conic

 So far, we've reduced the problem of finding all possible Pythagorean triples to finding all rational points on the unit circle.
 If we find a rational point on the unit circle, then we know it corresponds to a unique Pythagorean triple.
 To be fair, this may not seem like much of a reduction: we've reduced a difficult problem to one that at first glance seems even harder: how do you find rational points on a curve?
 And, as if that wasn't enough, how do you find *every* rational point?
-Just like the previous section, we're going to generalize a bit in the hopes of relating this problem to others and in turn finding a general solution.
+Just like the previous section, we're going to generalize a bit in the hopes of relating this problem to others and in turn finding a pattern that will help reduce this problem to one that can be more easily solved.

 Last section we ended by asking how to find every rational point on the unit circle.
-This chapter, we're going to do a bit more; we ask: how do you find every rational point on a *conic* in its most general form?
+This chapter, we're going to do a bit more; we ask: how do you find every rational point on a conic in its most general form?
-First, we have to be clear what we mean by a conic in its most general form.
+First, we have to be clear what we mean by a conic "in its most general form."
 We typically think of conics as being the result of cross sections of a cone at different angles.
 From these cross sections, we get the four standard conics: circles, ellipses, parabolas, and hyperbolas.
 When we graph there figures in the Cartesian plane and account for rotation, they all have an equation of the form: